dharmeshkakadia/jezifm.github.io/_posts/2016-05-21-extracting-facebook-data.markdown

 previous|The Graph API endpoint that will return the previous page of data.
 If not included, this is the first page of data.

 # Dead End
 I had to stop here.
-Facebook updated their [graph api][graph-api-update] to only include user that allowed them to be in the result.
+Facebook updated their [graph api][graph-api-update], that changes the default permission to not allowed to be searched.
+Only users that updated their permission would be query-able.
+Of course, no normal user would go that deep to their permission settings and allow them to be mined, geez.

 [facebook-explorer]: https://developers.facebook.com/tools/explorer